 You’ll generally encounter two types of pricing models: all-inclusive and itemized.
 An all-inclusive fee is a flat rate that covers the entire standard exchange process, which for a simple transaction often falls between $600 and $1,200.
 This can be appealing for its simplicity.
 An itemized fee structure, on the other hand, breaks down the cost into individual components.
 While it might seem more complex, it gives you a clear view of what you’re paying for.
 Some Qualified Intermediary fees also vary based on the type of provider.
 For instance, a large institutional QI might charge a higher setup fee but share more of the interest, while a smaller firm might do the reverse.
 Neither model is inherently better; the right choice depends on your deal’s specifics.

-Get Everything in Writing
+Always Get It in Writing

 A verbal quote or a casual email is not enough.
 Before you commit to a QI, insist on receiving a formal, written fee agreement that outlines every detail of their pricing.
 This document is your best protection against unexpected charges later in the process.
 Review it carefully to ensure it matches everything you discussed.
 The agreement should explicitly state the setup fee, any per-property charges, wire transfer fees, and, crucially, the exact terms of the interest-sharing arrangement.
 Having a comprehensive financial partner review these documents can also provide peace of mind.
 At DMR, our tax services are designed to help investors like you make informed decisions and ensure every aspect of your transaction is financially sound.
 Don’t sign anything until you are completely clear on every cost involved.

-Common Myths About QI Fees, Busted
+Common Myths About 1031 Exchange Fees, Busted

 When you’re managing a 1031 exchange, the last thing you need is misinformation, especially about costs.
 Unfortunately, there are plenty of myths floating around about Qualified Intermediary fees.
 Believing them can lead to surprise expenses or, even worse, a failed exchange that triggers a significant tax bill.
 Let’s clear up a few of the most common misconceptions so you can move forward with confidence and protect your investment returns.